A Framework for Symmetric Self-Intersecting Surfaces: Retriangulation of Self-Intersecting Complexes

-\begin{proof} Gluing together two identical discs at their boundary leads to a sphere with $2V+V'$ vertices and $2E+E'$ edges.
-The number of faces in a closed simplicial sphere equals $2E/3$ and its Euler Characteristic is equal to $2$.
-Hence, we have Using the face that the number of boundary vertices $V'$ equals the number of boundary edges $E'$, we arrive at the desired statement above. \end{proof} Now, to triangulate $l$, it suffices to add non-self intersecting edges until condition \ref{euler_disc} is fulfilled.
-For this, we first compute the number of boundary vertices $V'$ of $l$, which equals the number of boundary edges $E'$ and thus use that $E+E'=\lvert l[2]\rvert,V=\lvert l[1] \rvert$.
-Since we only need to add inner edges $E$, we can compute the number of total internal edges by
+\begin{proof} Gluing together two identical discs along their boundary leads to a sphere with $2V+V'$ vertices and $2E+E'$ edges, where $V'$ is the number of boundary vertices of the disc $D$.
+The number of faces in a closed simplicial sphere equals $2E/3$, and its Euler characteristic is equal to $2$.
+Using that the Euler characteristic of a simplicial sphere equals $2$, we obtain the following Since the number of boundary vertices $V'$ of a disc equals the number of boundary edges $E'$, we arrive at the statement above. \end{proof}

+\begin{remark} Lemma \ref{lemma:disc_representation} yields that we can represent an embedded disc only by the vertices of edges and the coordinates of the given vertices.
+Thus, we introduce a data structure $\ell$ that contains all self-intersections of $f$ with other faces as a list with two entries: \begin{enumerate} \item The first entry is a list containing all coordinates of the embedded vertices $V$ of $f$, and all coordinates of the intersections with other faces. \item The second entry records the edges in a list that connect two vertices of the first list. \end{enumerate} \end{remark}

+Assuming that we computed all intersections of a given face $f$ with all other faces in the underlying complex, the starting step is to search for edge intersections and containment of vertices in edges inside $\ell$.
+For ease of notation, we define for a set $Y$ the set $Y^{(k)} :=\{g:\{1,\dots,k\}\rightarrow Y \text{ injective}\}$ as the set of $k$-tuples with pairwise distinct entries, for $k\in \mathbb{N}$.

+In the following algorithm, intersecting lines within the given face $f$ are subdivided if they intersect each other.
+For this, we assume that we can remove duplicates of edges and vertices within $f$ using a helper function \textsc{CleanData}.
+The output of the algorithm contains the original face $f$ and subdivisions of all its intersections with other faces.

+The output of \refalg{alg:fix_planar_intersections} yields a data structure $\ell$ that describes a non-intersecting polygon together with inner parts given as line segments.
+Next, we want to triangulate this output.
+For this, it suffices to add non-self intersecting edges until condition \eqref{euler_disc} on the Euler characteristic of a simplicial disc is fulfilled.
+We add minimal non-intersecting edges until we obtain a triangulation.
+It follows that the resulting triangulation has a minimal number of vertices, as only necessary vertices are added.
+This algorithm can also be modified to consider more general polygons instead of triangles.

+In order to apply condition \eqref{euler_disc} for giving a termination criterion, we first compute the number of boundary vertices $V'$ of $\ell$, which equals the number of boundary edges $E'$, and then use that $E+E'=\lvert \ell[2]\rvert,V=\lvert \ell[1] \rvert$.
+Since we only need to add inner edges, we can compute the number of total internal edges as